Why Is There Always Something Getting in the Way of My Gatherings? I Come to Know This Is Satan’s Interference

 A month later, I absent-mindedly logged on to Facebook.
 Once online, I saw that a sister had sent me a message asking if I’d not been attending gatherings because she’d done something wrong, and I felt even more guilty.
 I thought of how the brothers and sisters were always so concerned about me and how they always fellowshiped about the truth with me so patiently.
 They hadn’t done anything wrong; it was I who had intentionally avoided them and caused this sister to think that it was something she had done wrong.
 Thinking this, I explained my reasons for missing gatherings to the sister.
 She told me not to feel bad about it, and she encouraged me to attend gatherings online.
 I saw that God was helping me through this sister and I felt very moved, and I once again began attending gatherings with my brothers and sisters.

-At a gathering, the sister sent me God’s words: “In every step of work that God does within people, externally it appears to be interactions between people, as if born of human arrangements, or from human interference.
+At a gathering, the sister sent me God’s words: “In every step of work that God does within people, externally it appears to be interactions between people, as if born of human arrangements or from human interference.
 But behind the scenes, every step of work, and everything that happens, is a wager made by Satan before God, and requires people to stand firm in their testimony to God.
-Take when Job was tried, for example: Behind the scenes, Satan was making a bet with God, and what happened to Job was the deeds of men, and the interference of men.
-Behind every step that God does in you is Satan’s wager with God—behind it all is a battle.”
+Take when Job was tried, for example: Behind the scenes, Satan was making a bet with God, and what happened to Job was the deeds of men and the interference of men.
+Behind every step of work that God does in you is Satan’s wager with God—behind it all is a battle.”
 She then gave fellowship, saying, “As we can see from God’s words, the people, events and things we encounter every day appear on the outside to be people interacting with one another.
 In the spiritual world, however, it is Satan disrupting us and making a wager with God, and we must stand firm in our testimony.
 It’s like the trials that Job encountered, for example.
 All his wealth was taken from him in just one night.
 From the outside, it seemed as though it had all been stolen by thieves, but in actual fact this was a temptation of Satan, and when Job stood firm in his testimony, Satan was shamed and fled.
 Satan knows that by attending gatherings, we are then able to understand more truths.
 But it does not want us to gain the truth and attain God’s final salvation, and so it always tries to disrupt us through the people, events and things around us, so that we grow distant from God and live being harmed by Satan.
 Recently, you have been asked by your manager to fill in for a colleague and the owner of the coffee shop has asked you to do overtime.
 From the outside, these things appear as though people are requiring things of you, but in fact they are secretly Satan causing disruptions.
 Satan uses work to take up the time that should be spent attending gatherings, to stop you from coming before God and to destroy your normal relationship with God.
 This then causes you to grow distant from God and you get into an increasingly bad state, until you end up living in darkness.
 We must therefore see through Satan’s deceitful schemes, persevere to attend gatherings with brothers and sisters and fellowship God’s words, for only by doing these things can we maintain a normal relationship with God and walk the path to salvation.”